Robert Maudsley

 Robert John Maudsley (born 26 June 1953) is an English serial killer.
 Maudsley first killed a man who showed him pictures of children he had sexually abused.
-After surrendering himself to police and saying he needed psychiatric care, Maudsley was sent to Broadmoor Hospital where he killed a convicted child molester.
-He later killed a man imprisoned for murdering and sexually assaulting his wife and another imprisoned for attempting to strangle a seven-year-old girl on the same day.
+After surrendering himself to police and saying he needed psychiatric care, Maudsley was sent to Broadmoor Hospital, where he killed a convicted child molester.
+He later killed two men on the same day: one imprisoned for murdering and sexually assaulting his wife, and another imprisoned for attempting to strangle a four-year-old girl.
 Maudsley's killings have been described as vigilantism.

 Initial reports falsely stated he ate part of the brain of one of the men he killed in prison, which earned him the nickname "Hannibal the Cannibal" from parts of the British press and "The Brain Eater" among other prisoners.
 National newspapers were advised that the allegations were untrue, according to the post-mortem report.
 Maudsley is the longest-serving British prisoner in solitary confinement.

 Early life

 Robert Maudsley was the fourth of 12 children, born in Speke, Liverpool.
 He spent his early years in a Catholic orphanage in Crosby, with his three older siblings.
 At the age of eight, Maudsley and his three older siblings were retrieved by their parents.
 Robert was subjected to routine physical abuse from his father until he was removed from their care by social services.
 Maudsley later stated that he was raped as a child by his father, and such early abuse left deep psychological scars.

-He was forced to seek psychiatric help after several suicide attempts.
+He sought psychiatric help after several suicide attempts.
 He told doctors that he claimed to hear voices telling him to kill his parents.
-He is quoted as saying "If I had killed my parents in 1970, none of these people would have died."
+He is quoted as saying, "If I had killed my parents in 1970, none of these people would have died."